Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Discussion

-If the ensemble members have different levels of accuracy over various seasons, locations, and conditions, then a machine learning model may be learning when to ``trust" each member.
-We conduct an experiment designed to test whether it is important to keep track of which ensemble member made each prediction or whether it is the \textit{distribution} of predictions that is important.
+\new{Additionally, we conduct an experiment designed to test whether it is important to keep track of which ensemble member made each prediction or whether it is the \textit{distribution} of predictions that is important.
 The modeling approach for the former would be to feed in ensemble member 1's forecast as the first feature, ensemble member 2's forecast as the second feature, etc. The modeling approach under the distributional hypothesis is to make the smallest prediction be the first feature, the second-smallest prediction be the second feature, and so on -- i.e., we sort the ensemble forecasts for each location separately.
 Note that this entails treating the ensemble members symmetrically: the model would give the same prediction if ensemble member 1 predicted $a$ and ensemble member 2 predicted $b$ or if ensemble member 1 predicted $b$ and ensemble member 2 predicted $a$.
-In statistical parlance, this is passing in the order statistics of the forecasts as the features, rather than their original ordering.
-(Note that for NCEP-CFSv2, ensemble forecasts are originally ordered according to the time at which their initial conditions are set \citep{saha2014ncep}.)
-We train and evaluate the stacked model with the sorted forecasts as the features and compare to our earlier results, which used the original ordering of the ensemble members. \cref{table:comparing_ens_avg_vs_all_test} and \cref{fig:ens_avg_test_stacked} illustrates results over the test period.
-In the case of precipitation, the MSE of the sorted approach is 2.24, which is worse than the 2.07 MSE for using the original ordering.
-In the case of temperature forecasting, the MSE of the sorted approach is 3.70, which is much worse than the 3.11 MSE for using the original ordering.
+In statistical parlance, this is passing in the order statistics of the forecasts as the features rather than their original ordering.
+Note that for NCEP-CFSv2, ensemble forecasts are originally ordered according to the time their initial conditions are set \citep{saha2014ncep}.} According to \Cref{table:comparing_ens_avg_vs_all_test} and \Cref{table:comparing_ens_avg_vs_all_test_tmp}, using the sorted ensemble drastically degrades U-Net's performance, which is essentially because we sort the ensemble members for each location individually, and sorting the ensemble members individually for each location may \new{hamper the ability for the U-Net to learn spatial structure}.
+In the case of precipitation regression with the stacking model from \Cref{table:comparing_ens_avg_vs_all_test}, the MSE of the sorted approach is 2.24, which is worse than the 2.07 MSE for using the original ordering.
+In the case of temperature forecasting from \Cref{table:comparing_ens_avg_vs_all_test_tmp}, the MSE of the sorted approach is 3.70, which is much worse than the 3.11 MSE for using the original ordering.
 The mean $R^2$ of the sorted approach is also lower compared to the original ordering.
 In both cases, the performance is better when we feed in the features in such a way that the machine learning model has an opportunity to learn aspects of each ensemble member, not merely their order statistics.
-Therefore, imposing a symmetric treatment of ensemble members degrades performance. \new{We also report results for the LR, RF, and U-Net with sorted ensemble comparing with original ordering in Appendix \ref{app:ens_avg_test}.}
+Therefore, imposing a symmetric treatment of ensemble members degrades performance. \Cref{fig:ens_avg_test_precip_ncep} and \Cref{fig:ens_avg_test_tmp_ncep} shows the corresponding $R^2$ heatmaps of our models for precipitation and temperature regression tasks.